augustomafra/cdcl_tlra_solver/README.md

 ```
 python3 cdcl_tlra_solver.py SMT_LIB_FILE.smt2
 ```
 3. Navigate to `benchmark` directory and run `make` to extract the SMT tests.
+Copy any other SMT-LIB tests to this folder in order run them automatically.
 ```
 cd benchmark
 make